RSS may refer to any of the following:

-To read all your RSS feeds use one of the dozens of RSS readers and programs capable of displaying RSS feeds.
-All browsers today allow you to subscribe to RSS feeds through the browser or subscribe through a RSS reader.
+To read all your RSS feeds, use one of the dozens of RSS readers and programs capable of displaying RSS feeds.
+All browsers today allow you to subscribe to RSS feeds through the browser or subscribe through an RSS reader.